-There are several types of online reviews or types of blog articles you can create.
+There are several types of online reviews you can create.
 Some work better than others.
 Let's take a look at a few -

-Comparison reviews can be very powerful and profitable because it gives buyers the option to compare products or services.
+Comparison reviews can be very effective and profitable because it gives potential buyers the option to compare several products or services in one place.

-The customer must decide which product or service stands out the most for their individual needs before committing to buy.
+The customer must decide which product or service stands for their needs before committing to buy.